 The Adviser will receive a monthly management fee equal to an annual rate of 0.95% of the Fund's net assets.
-The Adviser has entered into an Expense Limitation Agreement with the Fund under which it has agreed to waive or reduce its fees and to assume other expenses of the Fund, if necessary, in an amount that limits the Fund's annual operating expenses (exclusive of interest, taxes, brokerage fees and commissions, other expenditures that are capitalized in accordance with generally accepted accounting principles, acquired funds fees and expenses, other extraordinary expenses not incurred in the ordinary course of the Fund's business, interest and dividend expense on securities sold short, and amounts, if any, payable pursuant to a plan adopted in accordance with Rule 12b-1 of the Investment Company Act of 1940, as amended) to not more than 1.05% until and through at least June 30, 2024.
-Subject to approval by the Fund's Board, any waiver under the Expense Limitation Agreement is subject to repayment by the Fund within the three fiscal years following the year in which such waiver occurred, if the Fund is able to make the payment without exceeding the 1.05% expense limitation.
+The Adviser has entered into an Expense Limitation Agreement with the Fund under which it has agreed to waive or reduce its fees and to assume other expenses of the Fund, if necessary, in an amount that limits the Fund's annual operating expenses (exclusive of interest, taxes, brokerage fees and commissions, other expenditures that are capitalized in accordance with generally accepted accounting principles, acquired funds fees and expenses, other extraordinary expenses not incurred in the ordinary course of the Fund's business, interest and dividend expense on securities sold short, and amounts, if any, payable pursuant to a plan adopted in accordance with Rule 12b-1 of the Investment Company Act of 1940, as amended) to not more than 1.05% until and through at least June 30, 2025.
+Subject to approval by the Fund's Board, any waiver under the Expense Limitation Agreement is subject to repayment by the Fund within three years from the date of the waiver or reimbursement, if the Fund is able to make the payment without exceeding the 1.05% expense limitation.
 The current contractual agreement cannot be terminated prior to at least one year after the effective date without the Board of Trustees' approval.